MaskingTechnology/comify/docs/integrations/VALIDATION.md

 ## Configuration

-The used implementation needs to be configured in the `.env` file with the debug enabled setting.
+The used implementation needs to be configured in the `.env` file.

 ```env
 VALIDATION_IMPLEMENTATION="zod"